 The following is a heavily abridged version of my article, published in the Majorca Daily Bulletin on March 2nd, 2014, and based on an interview I did with Claire Hutchings – finalist in the 2011 series of ‘MasterChef: The Professionals’ – now working at Zaranda restaurant.
-Claire is also featured in the news section of the latest edition of the ‘abcMallorca Restaurant Guide 2014/15’.
+Claire also featured in the news section of the ‘abcMallorca Restaurant Guide 2014/15’.

 The pretty petite blonde from the Birmingham suburb of Moseley has come a long way – literally – since she graced British TV screens over six weeks in autumn 2011.
 At 22, Claire Hutchings was one of the youngest contestants in the fourth series of the BBC’s MasterChef: The Professionals and the youngest (and only female) of the three finalists.